-SCF has a more balanced funding profile than consumer finance peers'--which depend mostly on wholesale sources--thanks to customer deposits, which represented 35% of its funding base at year-end 2021.
+SCF has a more balanced funding profile than consumer finance peers'--which depend mostly on wholesale sources--thanks to customer deposits, which represented 37% of its funding base at end-June 2022.
 These deposits are largely based in Germany, accounting for 60% of total deposits, but we also see increasing volumes in other countries, such as Spain and France.

 In addition, SCF is a recurrent issuer in capital markets and in different jurisdictions, and it has been able to access the market continuously throughout financial crises.
-Aside from deposits, SCF's other funding sources include senior unsecured debt (19% of the funding base at year-end 2021), central bank funding (18%), interbank deposits (10%), securitizations (12%), and commercial paper (5%).
+Aside from deposits, SCF's other funding sources include central bank funding (19% of the funding base at end-June 2022), interbank deposits (10%), senior unsecured debt (13%), securitizations (11%), and subordinated debt (6%).
 Spain is the most active issuer in the group, followed by France and the Nordics, accounting for about 80% of the group's outstanding debt.
 Together with its main subsidiaries, SCF aims to further diversify wholesale funding sources across its network through secured and unsecured debt issuances.

-Chart 7 SCF's Funding Profile Is Wholesale-Dependent, But More Balanced Than Peers' As of Dec.
-31, 2021
+Chart 7 SCF's Funding Profile Is Wholesale-Dependent, But Somewhat More Balanced Than Peers' As of June 30, 2022